cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* typing.Union[bool, cdktf.IResolvable]

+Boolean value to disable SSL certificate verification;

+setting this value to true is not recommended for production use.
+Only use this with scheme set to "https".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#insecure_https ConsulProvider#insecure_https}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#insecure_https ConsulProvider#insecure_https}

 ---